-a.
-The crew chief shall have the authority to set aside or question decisions regarding a rule interpretation made by either of the other officials.
+- a.
+The crew chief shall have the authority to set aside or question decisions regarding a rule interpretation made by either of the other officials. - b.

-b.
 If two officials give conflicting signals as to who caused the ball to go out-of-bounds, they will conference and reconstruct the play in an attempt to make the correct call.
 If no resolution is reached, a jump ball will be signaled between the two players involved at the nearest circle.
-If the two players cannot be identified, the jump ball shall be administered at the center circle between any two opponenets in the game.
+If the two players cannot be identified, the jump ball shall be administered at the center circle between any two opponents in the game.
 If one official signals and another official clearly knows the call is incorrect, they should conference and the calling official may change the call on the information given.
-However, if both officials are adamant about their ruling, a jump ball should be held similar to above.

-c.
-In the event that a violation and foul occur at the same time, the foul will take precedence.

-d.
-Double Foul (See Rule 12-B-Section VI-f).
+However, if both officials are adamant about their ruling, a jump ball should be held similar to above. - c.
+In the event that a violation and foul occur at the same time, the foul will take precedence. - d.
+Double Foul (See Rule 12B-Section VI-f). - e.
+If the two officials differ on a block/charge foul involving the restricted area and/or lower defensive box, they will conference and share information in an attempt to make the correct call.
+If no resolution is reached it will be treated as a double foul (See Rule 12B-Section VI-f).